 The Jumuiya Innovation Lab

 As a follow up to JABEIC 2019, Sera Afrika in partnership with the Jumuiya ya Kaunti za Pwani, iGov Africa, Generation Kenya, Swahilipot Hub and allied with EU development priorities through the Italian Agency for Development Cooperation will introduce the Jumuiya Innovation Lab in 2020.
-The Lab is designed to kickstart the lifecycle of innovations that multiply impact and unlock untapped value in the coastal blue economy.
+The Lab is designed to kickstart the lifecycle of digital innovations that multiply impact and unlock untapped value in the coastal blue economy.
 This involves partnering with innovative youth such as the members of the AquaBlue team to develop sustainable grassroots solutions, new business models for local issues that produce high-quality data for assessment and future interventions.

 The opportunity ahead when looking at the collaboration across sectors and actors will be vast: